Rating based on our 23 and Me review

 - Reports: detailed ancestry composition, ability to find relatives, various traits, carrier status, and genetic health risks

-- Result delivery: 23 and Me web portal and mobile app (iOS and Android)
+- Result delivery: 23 and Me results are delivered through a web portal and mobile app (iOS and Android)

 - Privacy: active sharing of aggregate customer data with researchers

 - 23 and Me cost: $99-$499; no free DNA analysis options

 - Alternatives: Nebula Genomics (Whole Genome Sequencing with advanced ancestry analysis and weekly updated reports)

 This is a review of 23andMe (23 and Me, 23 & me), a genetic testing company is based out of Sunnyvale, California (Silicon Valley).
 The 23 and Me founder is Anne Wojcicki who started the company in 2006.
 The company was one of the first direct-to-consumer genetic testing services that emerged in the early 2000s, allowing individuals to access information about their genetics without the involvement of medical professionals.
 Individuals provide saliva samples and they receive reports about their ancestry and genetic predispositions to specific traits and diseases.
 Over the years, the company has aggregated a lot of genetic data.
 To date, there are over 10 million individuals in its database.
 Read more in our 23andMe review!

 Customers can choose to order one of three 23 and Me DNA test kits, ranging from $99 to $499.
 Customers can order products and services from 23andMe.com or from major retailers such as Walgreens and Target.
 The collection kit includes instructions for how to provide a saliva sample to mail back to the company.
 Customers must register their 23andMe kit using their 23andMe login and use that 23andMe sign in to access their results.

 How long does 23andMe take?
 Sample processing takes 2-3 weeks.
 Depending on which 23 and Me kit customers purchase, different reports are included.